 We share a wide range of interests and enjoy scientific inquiry and discovery.
-Current projects range from studies of early solar system processes (meteorites and lunar rocks) to studies of Earth surface processes and the Earth’s deep interior.
-Most of our work utilizes major and trace elements, stable isotopes and the products of natural radioactive decay in rocks, waters and other geomaterials.
+Current projects range from studies of early solar system processes (meteorites and lunar rocks, formation of planets and minor bodies) to studies of Earth surface processes and the Earth’s deep interior.
+Most of our work utilizes trace elements, stable isotopes and the products of natural radioactive decay in rocks, waters and other geomaterials.
 We use these tools as process tracers and to determine absolute ages of rocks and minerals.
-Isotopic techniques include Rb-Sr, Sm-Nd, U-Pb, Re-Os, and stable isotopes of Li, Mg, O, H, C and S.
+Isotopic techniques include Rb-Sr, Sm-Nd, U-Pb, Re-Os, 53Cr-54Cr (in meteorites) and stable isotopes of Si, O, C, S, Si, Li, Mg and Fe.

-Our laboratories include clean and conventional chemistry and sample preparation labs, two multi-collector thermal ionization mass spectrometers (TIMS), and a sector-field inductively coupled plasma mass spectrometer (SF-ICPMS).
-Additional analytical facilities in the institute we use include gas source mass spectrometry, x-ray diffraction and electron microprobe.
+Our laboratories include clean and conventional chemistry and sample preparation labs, a state-of-the-art multi-collector thermal ionization mass spectrometer (TIMS - Dr. Elis Hoffmann), and a sector-field inductively coupled plasma mass spectrometer (SF-ICPMS - Dr. Ninja Braukmüller).
+Additional analytical facilities in the institute we use include gas source mass spectrometry (Dr. Uwe Wiechert), electron microprobe, scanning electron microscopy and x-ray diffraction.

-Students with excitement for scientific exploration who are not afraid of the lab are encouraged to contact us.
+If you are a student with excitement for scientific exploration who are not afraid of the lab you are encouraged to contact us (Prof. Harry Becker).